Home Korean Ingredient GlossaryGrains Korean Rice (Mepssal)

 Finally, short-grain rice is classified by the short grains that are only a bit longer than they are wide.
 The grains cling together when cooked without becoming mushy or watery.
 The short-grain varieties have the highest starch content out of the three classifications.

-Like I stated above, people often do not differentiate between medium and short-grain rice.
-Most Korean and Japanese Japonica rice varieties belong in the short-grain category.
-That being said, ‘Japanese style’ and ‘Korean style’ rice sold in most western grocery stores are actually medium-grain and are grown in California.
+As I stated above, people often do not differentiate between medium and short-grain rice.
+Most Korean and Japanese Japonica rice varieties belong to the short-grain category.
+That being said, ‘Japanese-style’ and ‘Korean-style’ rice sold in most Western grocery stores are medium-grain varieties grown in California.

-What Is Korean Rice: Mepssal (멥쌀)?
+What Is Mepssal (멥쌀)?

 What Varieties of Rice Should I Buy When Cooking Korean Food?